 After the system has learnt the item's characteristics, inspection can begin.
 The S70 will alert the user automatically if it detects a product outside the parameters of the collected good samples set.
 However, if the QA manager deems that the item is not defective, the Defect Detection AI engine will process the new sample as a good product and the same issue will not be flagged up again.

-Eagles need incredible visual acuity, but manufacturers don’t.
-Instead of developing increasingly sophisticated and therefore expensive cameras, Autonomous Machine Vision offers a flexible, user-friendly and cost-effective answer to plant managers’ QA needs.
+Eagles need incredible visual acuity, but manufacturers do not.
+Instead of developing increasingly sophisticated and therefore expensive cameras, Autonomous Machine Vision offers a flexible, user-friendly and cost-effective answer to the QA needs of manufacturers.

 To learn more about the Inspekto S70 and its characteristics, go to inspekto.com.